MaeYoungPhan/md-bay-game-server/README.md

 ## Acknowledgements

+🥔 The Django Taters for the debugger, troubleshooting, and emotional support.
+I love you guys.

 📚 Jo, Becky, and the [Talbot County Free Library](http://www.tcfl.org/) for finding the original activity book.
 Libraries are the best.
 Please support them. ♥️

 🐐 Coach Steve, Sydney Dickson, Dakota Lambert and my colleagues in Cohort 60 for being badass human beings and teaching us to be developers or whatever.